open-mmlab/mmpretrain/.github/pull_request_template.md

 ## BC-breaking (Optional)

-Does the modification introduce changes that break the backward compatibility of the downstream repos?
+Does the modification introduce changes that break the backward compatibility of the downstream repositories?
 If so, please describe how it breaks the compatibility and how the downstream projects should modify their code to keep compatibility with this PR.

 ## Use cases (Optional)